Master’s Degrees in Cytogenetics/Genetics/Clinical Genetics Technology/Technologist

 Education Levels of Cytogenetics/Genetics/Clinical Genetics Technology/Technologist Majors

-In 2020-2021, 12 master's degrees were awarded to cytogenetics/genetics/clinical genetics technology/technologist majors.
+During the most recent year for which data is available, 14 people earned their master's degree in cytogenetics/genetics/clinical genetics technology/technologist.
 This earns it the #129 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in cytogenetics/genetics/clinical genetics technology/technologist at each degree level.